 In essence, this article on multiple sclerosis wants you to understand that how you think about what you do for your body and your health can influence the outcome.
 So how do you supercharge your Copaxone?

 Are you taking these items to heal or taking it to avoid getting worse?
 Are you hoping they will work or are you expecting them to?

 Decide what you are going to take that will help you get healthy.
 Hold that intention every time you take it.
 Make sure that your attitude, while you are taking it, is positive and moving towards health.

-One way to do this that Eva M Clark explains in the video is to understand how your mind knows something will work and then applying that same attitude to what you are taking for your MS. For example, if you know that Tylenol works for your headaches or fennel tea for indigestion, use those as examples of remedies you take that you know work.
+One way to do this using an NLP process that Eva M Clark explains in the video is to understand how your mind knows something will work and then applying that same attitude to what you are taking for your MS. For example, if you know that Tylenol works for your headaches or fennel tea for indigestion, use those as examples of remedies you take that you know work.
 Think about those remedies one at a time and notice how you think about them.
 Do you envision how good you will feel afterward?
 Is it like a movie of you getting better and better?
 Or a snapshot of you jumping out of bed?
 Or, when you think about how you know that they will work, are you remembering all those previous times they worked like pictures in an album or like videos in a rear view mirror?

 Now apply that same way you think about remedies that you know will work to the items you are taking to help your body heal from multiple sclerosis.

 The act of changing your mindset and how you think about what you are taking will improve their effectiveness and create greater health.